Learning in a Small/Big World: Literature

+Similar to Section~\ref{sec:ignorance} in this paper, \cite{caplin2019rational} present conditions where the DM would ignore some actions in a rational inattention setting.
+Different from this paper, they only present conditions depending on the prior belief and the utility matrix, but not the level of complexity nor the informativeness of signals.
+Moreover, contrast to \cite{caplin2019rational}, in this paper, I show that it could be optimal for the DM to ignore some states even in symmetric environments, where prior belief is uniform and the utility matrix is symmetric.

 Last, this paper's results on asymptotic disagreement contribute to the large literature that explains the phenomenon.
-In the existing literature, asymptotic disagreement is driven by differences in signal distributions across states or differences in learning mechanisms (\cite{morris1994trade}, \cite{mailath2020learning}, \cite*{gilboa2020learning}), the lack of identification or uncertainty in signal distributions (\cite*{acemoglu2016fragility}), confirmation bias (\cite{rabin1999first}), or model misspecification (\cite{berk1966limiting}, \cite{freedman1963asymptotic,freedman1965asymptotic}).
+In the existing literature, asymptotic disagreement is driven by differences in signal distributions across states or differences in learning mechanisms (\cite{morris1994trade}, \cite{mailath2020learning}, \cite*{gilboa2020learning}), the lack of identification or uncertainty in signal distributions (\cite*{acemoglu2016fragility}), confirmation bias (\cite{rabin1999first}), or model misspecification (\cite{freedman1963asymptotic,freedman1965asymptotic},\cite{berk1966limiting}).
 Differently, this paper looks into the connection between limited ability and disagreement, and shows when asymptotic disagreement could arise and when it will not occur, depending on the relative complexity of the inference problem.
-Moreover, I show in Proposition~\ref{prop_disagreementbasedonM} that disagreement could arise solely because of differences in cognitive abilities, even when two individuals share the same prior without model misspecification, perceive signals in the same way, adopt an (almost) optimal updating mechanism, and observe a large amount of public information.
-To the best of my knowledge, this novel mechanism that disagreement can be driven by differences in cognitive ability has not been studied in the literature.
+Moreover, I show a novel machanism that disagreement could arise solely because of differences in cognitive abilities.